squaresapp/squares/readme.md

 ## Project Status

 Scroll is currently pre-alpha.
-You can follow [Paul Gordon](https://www.twitter.com/heropaulg) on twitter, who is developing this project under the principles of build-in-public.
+You can follow [Paul Gordon](https://www.twitter.com/heropaulg) on Twitter, who is developing this project under the principles of build-in-public.

 ## Contribution